frcs/quizml/README.md

 \def\date{13/05/2024}
 ```

-Hence each key will be turned into a LaTeX macro.
+Hence, as each key will be turned into a LaTeX macro, it must also follow LaTeX
+syntax macro naming rules.

-If you your key starts with the prefix `pre_`, as in `pre_latexpreamble`, the
+Note that if your key starts with the prefix `pre_`, as in `pre_latexpreamble`,
-key should not be turned into a macro by the LaTeX template.
+the key should not be turned into a macro by the LaTeX template.

 #### Random Generator